FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Pitonak et al. (2022)~\cite{pitonakCloudSatNet1FPGABasedHardwareAccelerated2022} proposed CloudSatNet-1, an FPGA-based CNN accelerator to reduce the amount of downlinked data from CubeSats by performing onboard cloud detection.
-This accelerator was implemented on the Zturn board, which contains a Zynq Z7020 SoC, by leveraging the FINN framework~\cite{umurogluFINNFrameworkFast2017, blottFINNREndtoEndDeepLearning2018}.
-The framework enabled testing nine different configurations with varying quantization approaches (2-, 3-, and 4-bit width parameters) and levels of parallelism.
-The CloudSatNet-1 model was trained and tested using the Landsat 8 Cloud Cover Assessment Validation data (L8 biome dataset)~\cite{fogaCloudDetectionAlgorithm2017} to evaluate the impact of these configurations on the False Positive Rate (FPR) and accuracy.
+\phantomsection \textbf{Pitonak et al. (2022)~\cite{pitonakCloudSatNet1FPGABasedHardwareAccelerated2022}} proposed CloudSatNet-1, a CNN accelerator that reduced CubeSat downlink by performing on-board cloud detection.
+They implemented it on the Zturn board, which included a Zynq Z7020 SoC, using the FINN framework~\cite{umurogluFINNFrameworkFast2017, blottFINNREndtoEndDeepLearning2018}.
+This framework enabled nine configurations with varying quantization (2-, 3-, and 4-bit parameter widths) and parallelism.
+They trained and tested the model using the Landsat 8 Cloud data (L8 biome dataset)~\cite{fogaCloudDetectionAlgorithm2017} to assess how these configurations affected False Positive Rate (FPR) and accuracy.